Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 What is customer service?

-Virtually every business has customer service.
-It refers to everything you do to serve and meet your customers’ expectations and improve the overall customer experience.
-The ultimate goal of customer service is to help customers get as much value from your product or service as possible—and it is a minefield of potential stumbling blocks for businesses whose customer service teams aren’t organized and whose phone systems aren’t adaptable:
+The ultimate goal of customer service is to help customers get as much value from your product or service as possible—and it’s a minefield for businesses whose customer service teams aren’t organized and whose phone systems aren’t adaptable.

 • Onboarding new customers